Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Approximating nice distance problems

 For the case $\cDecider = (1+\eps) \in (1,2)$, given an $(1+\eps)$-decider, with running time $O(n/\eps^c)$, one can $(1+\eps$)-approximate, in $O\pth{n/\eps^c}$ expected time, the given $(1+\eps)$-\NDP, where $c \geq 1$ is some constant. \end{theorem}

-\begin{proof} \lemref{result:1} readily implies the first half.
-As for the second half, \lemref{result:1} implies that one can get a $(1+\eps)$-approximation in expected $O(n\log(1/\eps)/\eps^c)$ time.
-However, by using the same procedure as in the proof of \lemref{result:1} but with exponentially decreasing values for $\eps$ in the binary search, a factor of $\log(1/\eps)$ can be avoided.
+\begin{proof} \lemref{result_1} readily implies the first half, as we are now assuming $T(n) = O(n)$.
+As for the second half, \lemref{result_1} implies that one can get a $(1+\eps)$-approximation in expected $O(n\log(1/\eps)/\eps^c)$ time.
+However, by using the same procedure as in the proof of \lemref{result_1} but with exponentially decreasing values for $\eps$ in the binary search, a factor of $\log(1/\eps)$ can be avoided.
 This is a standard idea and was also used by Aronov and Har-Peled \cite{ah-adrp-08}.

 Let $\decider_{\eps}$ be our $(1+\eps)$-decider.
-If $\eps$ is set to any constant (say 1), then by \lemref{time} and \lemref{summary:1}, in expected linear time, one can get a bounded spread interval $[\gamma, c\gamma]$, for some $c=O(\cDecider)$, such that $\target = \target(\PntSetA, \Context)\in \Interval_0 = [\gamma,c\gamma]$.
+If $\eps$ is set to any constant (say $1/2$), then by \lemref{time} and \lemref{summary_1}, in expected linear time, one can get a bounded spread interval $[\gamma, c\gamma]$, for some $c=O(\cDecider)$, such that $\target = \target(\PntSetA, \Context)\in \Interval_0 = [\gamma,c\gamma]$.